jaysonvirissimo/jaysonvirissimo.github.io/README.md

 Use `npm start` to run the site locally.
 `npm test` runs the test suite.

-`./build-resume` rebuilds the HTML and PDF resumes based on changes to the JSON version.
+`npm run build-resumes` rebuilds the HTML and PDF resumes based on changes to the JSON version.

-`./deploy` runs the tests suite and conditionally commits all the static assets to `master` branch and deploys to production.
+`npm run deploy` runs the tests suite and conditionally commits all the static assets to `master` branch and deploys to production.

-The deploy scripts assume you are running macOS with Homebrew + Ruby.